 Claims are processed as soon as they are received.
 Claims are batched and paid weekly and claim checks are generated on Saturdays.

 In what form are payments made?

 The default payment type from our personal funding accounts is via check to the member.
-However, for groups under 200, employers can make a group-level decision to have the provider paid instead or allow members to set up their member portal to pay their provider either through “auto-pay” or “click-to-pay” (works like a bill payment system on a bank web site).
+However, for groups under 200, employers can make a group-level decision to have the provider paid instead or allow members to set up their member website to pay their provider either through “auto-pay” or “click-to-pay” (works like a bill payment system on a bank web site).
 For large groups, we can customize more by determining who gets paid based on types of claims.
-If members don’t want checks mailed to them, they add bank account information online to request a direct deposit.
+If members don't want checks mailed to them, they add bank account information online to request a direct deposit.